JD2767/gtp/README.md

-# Ninja AI Chat App
+unlock all command Ninja AI Chat App

 This is a smart AI-powered chat app built with multiple AI providers.